 What’s the difference between jam and jelly?
 Can I use jelly instead of jam?

 Jam is made with whole fruit while jelly is made with fruit juice.
-It’s important to use jam in this recipe, not jelly.
+It’s important to use jam in this recipe, not jelly, because the higher proportion of liquid in jelly will make these bars a gooey, sticky mess that sticks to the pan.

 - Baked Blueberry Oatmeal